bootstrap-vue/bootstrap-vue/src/components/carousel/README.md

 <!-- b-carousel-no-animation.vue -->
 ```

+## Slide wraping

+Normally when the carousel reaches one end or the other in the list of slides, it will wrap
+to the opposite end of the list of slides and continue cycling.

+To disable carousel slide wraping, set the `no-wrap` prop to true.

 ## Hide slide text content on small screens

 On smaller screens you may want to hide the captions and headings.
 You can do so via the